AlexvZyl/.dotfiles/.github/README.md

 # Theme

-The entire theme is based on a modified version of the [Nord](https://www.nordtheme.com/) color palette.
-The base colors are used, as well as two darker colors and bright and dim versions of the base colors.
-Also, the colors in the `Aurora` palette are used more prominently than typically used in nord themes.
-This gives everyhing a warmer feel.
+The theme is based on my Neovim plugin, [nordic.nvim](https://github.com/AlexvZyl/nordic.nvim).
+It is a warmer and darker version of the [Nord](https://www.nordtheme.com/) color palette.

 # Showcase